yaya2devops/cloudblog/cl6qlb6t005xmgenv7say1gvg.md

 ### Final Thoughts

 As I did, you may encounter an account that has been in sleep mode for a while.
 So having a clearer vision of what to consider is a good first step.
-Good luck cleaning up the mess.
-More investigation is required!
+By following this article carefully , your business using Microsoft Azures will be able to maintain the environments efficiently with minimal disruption operations due to unplanned outages!